seanbaxter/circle/packs/pack.md

 ## Parameter packs are no longer bound to templates.

-In Standard C++, parameter packs content is carried around in template arguments.
+In Standard C++, parameter pack content is carried around in template arguments.
 You must name to a type, non-type or template parameter in a class template context.
 In a function template context, you may also name a function parameter pack, which is in turn backed by a type parameter pack.

-Circle makes parameter packs more generic, but introducing expressions that yield unexpanded packs.
-These may be used in dependent or non-dependent contexts.
+By introducing operators that yield unexpanded packs, Circle makes parameter packs more generic and more powerful.
+These operator-yielded packs may be used in dependent or non-dependent contexts.
 Pack-dependent expressions are still "dependent," even when programmed in otherwise non-dependent contexts.
 During source translation, these types and expressions are run through the normal template substitution machinery, and their packs are expanded.

 ## Expression locus